 The highlight is Samuel Beckett: What is the Word, composed in 1991 for the Hungarian actress and singer Ildikó Monyók.
 She lost her voice in a traffic accident, but recovered it with utmost effort.
 Grunting and groaning, her pain almost tangible for the audience, she sang a poem about aphasia by Samuel Beckett, in a Hungarian translation.
 A crushing experience – live as well as on cd.

 Monyók died in 2012, but Reinbert de Leeuw was determined to record the piece anew.
 The extremely critical Kurtág resolutely rejected every suggestion – until he heard a recording by the mezzosoprano Gerrie de Vries.
 “We found her!”, he called out.
 And he is right.
 With her hoarse, gritty voice De Vries makes you involuntary grab your throat. – As if you are prevented from speaking yourself.

 In short, music, performance and recording are immaculate.
 The only minor point is the somewhat awkward documentation.
-The performers are not listed together with the pieces, but elsewhere in the booklet; you have to find out yourself how long a piece lasts; on the individual cd-covers track numbers are missing.
+The performers are not listed together with the pieces, but elsewhere in the booklet, and the name of Cappella Amsterdam is missing.
+You have to find out for yourself how long a piece lasts; on the individual cd-covers even track numbers are missing.

 Troublesome for radio programmers such as me.
 For the rest: nothing but praise.
 As a matter of fact I’m airing the recordings in several episodes of my programme Panorama de Leeuw. – Kurtág’s music cannot be heard often enough.